 Harassment and hostile behaviour are not welcome at Te Pūnaha Matatini.
 This includes speech or behaviour (including in public presentations and on-line discourse) that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation in the community or event.
 Te Pūnaha Matatini aims to be an environment where harassment in any form does not take place, including but not limited to harassment based on race, gender, religion, age, colour, national origin, ancestry, disability, socioeconomic status, sexual orientation, or gender identity.

 Harassment includes but is not limited to: verbal comments that reinforce social structures of domination (related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, etc); sexual images in public spaces; deliberate intimidation, stalking, or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; and advocating for or encouraging any of the above behaviour.

 Participants or members asked to stop any harassing behaviour are expected to comply immediately.

 It is the responsibility of the Te Pūnaha Matatini community as a whole to promote an inclusive and positive environment for our scholarly activities.
-If you are being harassed, notice that someone else is being harassed (active bystander principle), or have any other concerns, please contact a member of the Te Pūnaha Matatini Research Committee, or, where appropriate, a member of the local event staff or event organisers.
+If you are being harassed, notice that someone else is being harassed (active bystander principle), or have any other concerns, please contact a member of the Te Pūnaha Matatini Strategic Leadership Group, or, where appropriate, a member of the local event staff or event organisers.